CSI Accounting & Payroll Blog

 2. Use Reliable Bookkeeping Software

-Bookkeeping software for small businesses has come a long way over the past decade, and some programs make it much simpler to input expenses and monitor cash flow.
+Bookkeeping software has come a long way over the past decade, and some programs make it much simpler to input expenses and monitor cash flow.

 3. Separate Your Business and Personal Finances

-If your business has a lot of activity, it can be easy to lose track of expenses.
-You should keep track of every business receipt, slip, invoice, and even cash used to pay for a business expense.
+If your business has a lot of financial activity, it can be easy to lose track of expenses.
+You should track every receipt, invoice, and cash used to pay for business expenses.

-When your business first started, you may have been fine to keep your finances in the same place.
+When your business first started, it may have been fine to keep your finances in the same place.
 However, we advise separating your business and personal finances, especially if your business is growing.
-Nothing triggers a government audit faster than co-mingling funds.
+Nothing triggers a government audit faster than commingling funds.

 4. Outsource Your Payroll